 If an investigation is necessary, the amount of any investigation required will depend on the nature of the allegations and will vary from case to case.
 The investigation may involve interviewing and taking statements from you and any witnesses, and/or reviewing relevant documents.
 You must co-operate fully and promptly in any investigation.
 This may include informing us of the names of any relevant witnesses, disclosing any relevant documents to us and attending interviews, as part of our investigation.
+Employees involved will be released to attend any meetings.

 An investigation will normally be carried out by the person appointed to conduct your grievance meeting, however in exceptional circumstances based on the content of the grievance and any new information, this may need to be someone else appointed by the Trust.
+The person appointed will ensure that the grievance is investigated impartially, objectively and fairly as per ACAS guidance and this policy.